Sakhalinfox/orangepill.dev/_posts/2023-01-14-guide-to-verify-nostr-profile-nip05-identifier-with-your-domain.md

     Depending on your domain provier you may have to enter `@` or leave blank the host value to use the root domain in your NIP-05 identifier.
 If you want to use a subdomain enter the subdomain name in that field.

     >**Note**: If GitHub updates the above IP addresses please refer to their [page](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site).
+    {: .notice--info}

 2. Register and Login to your GitHub account and visit [here](https://github.com/new) to create a new repository.
 Make sure to select 'Public' repository if you want the GitHub Pages setup to be free.
 Using a 'Private' repository with GitHub pages is a paid feature and requires an upgrade.

     >**Note**: If want to use an existing repository that already points to your custom domain or you want to use GitHubs free subdomain skip to **step 4**.
+    {: .notice--info}

 3. Go to the 'Settings' page of your repository and navigate to 'Pages' under Code and automation section on the sub menu or modify the below URL to visit it directly:
 `https://github.com/<yourusername>/<repository>/settings/pages`

     >**Note**: Replace `<yourusername>` with your GitHub username and `<repository>` with the repository name.
+    {: .notice--info}

     Under Build and deployment select source as 'Deploy from a branch'.
 Select branch as 'main' or 'master', '/root' and click save.

     Under Custom domain enter your domain and click save.
 GitHub will perform a DNS check to verify that the A records setup on your domain in step 1 are accurate.

     > **Note**: It this fails, wait for your domain's DNS to complete propagation and retry.
 DNS propagation could take anywhere from a few minutes to hours.
+    {: .notice--info}

     Check 'Enforce HTTPS'.
 This will generate an SSL certificate for your Domain from GitHub for free and assign it.

     >**Note**: At times, this may take a while to generate.
+    {: .notice--info}

 4. Navigate to your repository's Code tab `https://github.com/<yourusername>/<repository>` and click on the button Add File > Create new file.